bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 00:38:08

-Yeah, you cannot and the problem is you would have to run this address through all the filters, download all the past false positive blocks And so it would take a
+Yeah, you cannot and the problem is you would have to run this address through all the filters, download all the past false positive blocks and so it would take a long time.

 Speaker 1: 00:38:18

-long time.
 I don't know if that's a feature.
-Yeah, I don't know if it's a feature you guys are interested in, but I think it would be useful to be able to just say, hey, what like, yeah, how much is at this address?
+Yeah, I don't know if it's a feature you guys are interested in, but I think it would be useful to be able to just say: "hey, how much is at this address?"
 Because today the option is to go to a Chrome tab and type it in and send it to who knows, send it to blockchain.com or whoever.

 Speaker 0: 00:38:40

-Yeah, and by the way, if you receive a transaction and you want to, Then you don't know the inputs of that transaction.
+Yeah, and by the way, if you receive a transaction and then you don't know the inputs of that transaction.
-So you, sorry, the input amount of that transaction, because that's on the blockchain, not in the transaction itself, right?
+Sorry, the input amount of that transaction, because that's on the blockchain, not in the transaction itself, right?
 It's on the previous transaction output.
 And then you cannot do effective fee bumping in a child pays for parent transaction.
-Because you'd...
 So this is an issue that we have of kind of quote-unquote stuck payments that you received.
 And maybe something like that might be helpful.
 And so you can query the amount of that input and then do better fee bumping.

 Speaker 1: 00:39:24

-I see.
 I see.
 So to summarize, You know you received a payment, but you just don't know how much it is, essentially, because that information is just kind of not local.